Learn the Signs

-The timing and severity of autism’s early signs vary widely.
+The timing and intensity of autism’s early signs vary widely.
 Some infants show hints in their first months.
-In others, symptoms become obvious as late as age 2 or 3.
+In others, behaviors become obvious as late as age 2 or 3.

 Not all children with autism show all the signs.
 Many children who don’t have autism show a few.
 That’s why professional evaluation is crucial.

-The following "red flags" may indicate your child is at risk for an autism spectrum disorder.
-If your child exhibits any of the following, please don’t delay in asking your pediatrician or family doctor for an evaluation:
+The following may indicate your child is at risk for an autism spectrum disorder.
+If your child exhibits any of the following, ask your pediatrician or family doctor for an evaluation right away: